‘World’s Sexiest Nurse’ Lauren Drain Sports Skimpy Bikini In Throwback Instagram Post

 The registered nurse engaged with her followers by replying to some of the comments.

 This isn’t the first time that Lauren has posted a tantalizing throwback photo on Instagram.
-Earlier this week, the stunner metaphorically drove fans wild by uploading a video of herself in a skimpy black swimsuit.
+Earlier this week, the stunner metaphorically drove fans wild by uploading a video of herself in a skimpy, black swimsuit.
 In the video, she faced away from the camera, showing off her perky derriere.
-Lauren revealed, in the post’s caption, that the clip was filmed four months ago when she was just 12 weeks pregnant.
+Lauren revealed in the post’s caption that the clip was filmed four months ago when she was just 12 weeks pregnant.
 That post has been viewed over 110,000 times since its upload.